 115.83 (b): The Medical Evaluation Manual, Chapter 13, page 4 states that all inmates shall be seen for medical follow-up within the first 24 hours following the initial offsite medical visit regarding the allegations of sexual assault.
 It further states that all follow-up testing related to sexually transmitted infections, pregnancy, HBV and RPR shall be reviewed with the inmate within five business days, including additional testing or required treatment.
 All of the PREA related post assault follow-up clinical activities for medical, and mental health case must be completed whether or not an off-site visit was indicated including testing and prophylactic treatment for STIs and pregnancy.
 Page 6 further states that the patient and alleged abuser shall be offered follow-up STI testing within 60-90 days of initial testing to include HIV, HCV and syphilis serology.
 Page 5 states that a mental health professional will see the patient within 24 hours of his or her return from any treatment needs and if the inmate did not go offsite, a mental health professional shall conduct a mental health evaluation within 24 hours of initial report of the incident and document disposition and follow-up needs.
-The Office of Clinical Services/Inmate Health Administrative Manual, Chapter 9, Continuity of Care, page 1 states that inmates leaving the Department of Public

-Safety and Corrections facilities will be provided with information and access to systems that will enable them to continue care for diagnosed disease processes that was received while the inmate was incarcerated.
+The Office of Clinical Services/Inmate Health Administrative Manual, Chapter 9, Continuity of Care, page 1 states that inmates leaving the Department of Public Safety and Corrections facilities will be provided with information and access to systems that will enable them to continue care for diagnosed disease processes that was received while the inmate was incarcerated.
 Additionally, COMAR 10.12.02.03, states that prophylactic medication shall be discussed and offered to the victim and recommended initial tests and follow-up tests shall be performed.
 The victim shall be referred to the appropriate anonymous or confidential and free HIV counseling and test sites for potential baseline and follow-up testing and support services.
-A review of the three reported sexual abuse allegations confirmed that none of the victims were transported to the local hospital.
-One inmate received medical services immediately after the reported allegation and one inmate advised he did not report the information (initially reported anonymously via the hotline) and did not require medical services as the allegation was untrue.
-The third inmate received medical services immediately after the alleged incident (which involved a physical altercation and was not yet reported as a PREA).
-Based on the nature of the allegation, further medical evaluation was not necessary (did not involve penetration or any other contact that would require additional medical services not rendered at the time of the initial allegation.
-A review of documentation for eight inmates who disclosed prior sexual victimization during the risk screening indicated that all eight were offered a follow-up with mental health care staff.
-Seven of the eight were offered the follow-up within fourteen days (most offered the same day of the risk assessment).
-Five of the inmates accepted mental health services and were offered services less than a week after the risk screening.
-Three of the eight inmates declined the followup services.
+A review of the two reported sexual abuse allegations confirmed that both victims were provided medical and/or mental health services at the facility.
+Additionally, a review of documentation for one inmate who disclosed prior sexual victimization during the risk screening indicated that he was offered a follow-up with mental health within fourteen days.
 Interviews with medical and mental health care staff confirm that they provide on-going and follow-up services to inmate victims of sexual abuse.
-A few of the services include; transportation to the hospital for a forensic medical examination and other services, treatment plans, follow-up services, long term care plans and referral services.
+A few of the services include; HIV/STD testing, mental health care, treatment plans, medication and other follow-up services.
 There were zero inmates who reported sexual abuse during the on-site portion of the audit and as such no interviews were conducted.

 115.83 (c): The facility provides access to medical and mental health staff on-site and also transports inmates to the local hospital for treatment that is not available at the facility.
-All medical and mental health care staff are required to have the appropriate licensures and credentials.
-A review of the three reported sexual abuse allegations confirmed that none of the victims were transported to the local hospital.
-One inmate received medical services immediately after the reported allegation and one inmate advised he did not report the information (initially reported anonymously via the hotline) and did not require medical services as the allegation was untrue.
-The third inmate received medical services immediately after the alleged incident (which involved a physical altercation and was not yet reported as a PREA).
+All medical and mental health care staff are required to have the appropriate licensure and credentials.
+A review of the two reported sexual abuse allegations confirmed that both victims were provided medical and/or mental health services at the facility.
 Interviews with medical and mental health care staff confirm that the services they provide are consistent with the community level of care.